International Developed (EAFE) vs. U.S.

 But why now?

 Conclusion: We remain at an equal weighted stance.
-While the valuations for the MSCI EAFE Index are attractive, the fundamentals are beginning to fade.
+While the valuations for the MSCI EAFE Index are attractive, the fundamentals have begun to fade.
 We had anticipated that continued monetary policy stimulus would help drive underlying economic growth.
-Unfortunately we are seeing continued signs of economic slowing.
+Unfortunately we are seeing more signs of economic slowing.
 We also see numerous geopolitical tail risks that could drive the markets lower (i.e., a no-deal Brexit and further tariff war escalation).

 Our views on Developed Markets are based on historical relative valuations, relative earnings prospects vs. the S&P 500 Index, and monetary policy.